 Industry Average: Cybersecurity Costs

-When it comes to spending on cybersecurity, there is no one size fits all.
+When it comes to cybersecurity costs, there is no one size fits all.
 The number of funds allocated to protect a business’s technological assets depends on several factors.
 Nevertheless, there are industry averages that can determine your budget for your operations.

 In 2020, Companies spend 11% of their total IT budget on security.
 This average cost of cybersecurity equates to about 0.5% of the annual revenue and around $2,000 per full-time employee.
 This average is almost a full percent higher than the average costs in 2019.